Carboxymethylenebutenolidase

-Thus, the two substrates of this enzyme are 4-carboxymethylenebut-2-en-4-olide and H_{2}O, whereas its product is 4-oxohex-2-enedioate.
+The enzyme characterised from Pseudomonas species hydrolyses cis-4-carboxymethylenebut-2-en-4-olide to maleylacetic acid.
+This is a step in the breakdown of 3-chlorobenzoic acid in this bacteria.
+A similar enzyme has been found in humans.
+It is also present in leafcutter ant fungal gardens.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name of this enzyme class is 4-carboxymethylenebut-2-en-4-olide lactonohydrolase.
-Other names in common use include maleylacetate enol-lactonase, dienelactone hydrolase, and carboxymethylene butenolide hydrolase.
-This enzyme participates in gamma-hexachlorocyclohexane degradation and 1,4-dichlorobenzene degradation.
+Other names in use include maleylacetate enol-lactonase, dienelactone hydrolase, and carboxymethylene butenolide hydrolase.